 Is Preschool Too Early to Diagnose ADHD?

-Ann Marie Morrison suspected that her son had ADHD when he was three.
+Ann Marie Morrison suspected that her son had attention deficit disorder (ADHD or ADD) when he was three.
 “John’s temper tantrums were more intense than those of other three-year olds, and they came out of nowhere,” says Morrison, of Absecon, New Jersey.
 “It took forever to get him out the door.
 He had to dress in the hallway, where there were no pictures or toys to distract him.
 He couldn’t sit still, and he tore apart every toy.
 I carried gift cards in my purse, so that when he destroyed a toy at a friend’s house, I could hand the mom a gift card to replace it.”

 When Morrison discussed John’s hyperactivity and impulsive behavior with his doctors, her concerns were dismissed.
 “He’s just an active boy,” they said.

 “One pediatrician said, ‘Even if he has ADHD, there’s nothing we can do for ADHD in children under 5,'” recalls Morrison.
 “That’s like saying, ‘Your son has a serious illness, but we can’t treat it for another two years.’
 What was I supposed to do in the meantime?”
 The family moved to another part of the state when John was five years old, and, by chance, their new pediatrician was an expert in ADHD.
 She had been diagnosed with ADHD herself and had raised a son with the condition.